I have happy hour every evening at my house on Balboa Island at five o’clock p.m.

 Gosh, I’d forgotten I used to think like that.
 All the time.
 Almost to a fault.
 I’ve never been end-goal focused.
 In college, I dropped out for a year and impulsively bought a ticket to Charleston, South Carolina to live there for a while and try my hand at writing.
 A few years back, I quit my jobs and went traveling in Europe.
 Last year, I rented a house I didn’t know if I could actually afford because I got caught up in a moment and really loved it.

 But this year I’ve been getting asked a lot by people: “Are you married yet?”
 Followed by: “Are you a successful writer yet?
 Successful anything yet?”
-And because my answer is always: “Look, over there, is that a bird?”
-I started to think: Shit, am I behind?
+And it’s hard not to think: Shit, am I behind?
 Am I maybe living life wrong?
 I need to set some goals: Find boyfriend!
 Publish something!

 It’s good to have goals, I believe.
 It’s nice to want things and move in the direction of our desires.
 Otherwise, we’d be wandering aimlessly through life without purpose or intention and I think having purpose and intention enhances our lives.
 But I also think it’s important to not let our goals and the desired accomplishment of them interfere with our enjoyment of life.
 We don’t always have to ask of our experiences: Will this get me closer to…a boyfriend, a husband, having a baby, my dream job, my dream home, my dream life?
 After all, the acquisition of any one of these things is just another moment itself.
 And once it’s over, we will want something else, something new, something more.